-The loss of our senior management, including our executive founders, could harm our current and future operations and prospects.
+The loss of our senior management, including other key personnel, could harm our current and future operations and prospects.

-We are heavily dependent upon the continued services of executive founders, and the other members of our senior management team.
-Each member of our senior management team is an at-will employee and may voluntarily terminate his employment with us at any time with minimal notice.
+We are heavily dependent upon the continued services of members of our senior management team and other key personnel.
+Each member of our senior management team and other key personnel are at-will employees and may voluntarily terminate his or her employment with us at any time with minimal notice.
 Following any termination of employment, each of these employees would only be subject to a twelve-month non-competition and non-solicitation obligation with respect to our customers and employees under our standard confidentiality agreement.
-Further, as of March 31, 2016, Russell C. Horowitz, Ethan A. Caldwell and Peter Christothoulou, our executive founders, together controlled 79% of the combined voting power of our outstanding capital stock.
-Their collective voting control is not tied to their continued employment with Marchex.
-The loss of the services of any member of our senior management, including our executive founders, for any reason, or any conflict among our executive founders, could harm our current and future operations and prospects.
+The loss of the services of any member of our senior management, including other key personnel, for any reason, or any conflict among our senior management or other key personnel, could harm our current and future operations and prospects.